veebhor-jain/TensorFlow-Practice-Code/README.md

 # TensorFlow-Practice-Code
-Made this as an excercise while learning TensorFlow
+Made this as an excercise while learning TensorFlow.

+Both from Tensorflow Documentation.